developlocalorg/ml-toolkit/docs/privacy.md

     * **Synthetic Data Generation**: This technique involves using algorithms to generate new textual data that can mimic human language patterns.

+---

+!!!
+Note

+    Anonymising health data is a delicate balance between protecting patient privacy and retaining the data's utility for research.
+It's important to regularly review and update anonymization practices to align with evolving technology, regulations, and ethical standards.
+Multiple peer reviewers can quality check the final dataset contents and metadata before publication.